hervenivon/awesome-discoveries/README.md

 Creating an enterprise grade machine learning project is complicated, a lot of steps are necessary.
 As of today, you have a lot of choices to set your projects right.
 Depending on your team size, you might even willing to reinvent the wheel suffering from the ["Not Invented Here"](https://en.wikipedia.org/wiki/Not_invented_here) syndrome.
 The good news is there is a lot to learn from the already maturing industry.
 Here are some source to read before jumping straight ahead!

 * [How to build a machine learning team when you are not google or facebook](https://www.wandb.com/blog/how-to-build-a-machine-learning-team-when-you-are-not-google-or-facebook) - Pragmatism has always been at the heart of our strategy regarding our machine learning projects.
 This article formalize best practice that a good manager will discover himself executing a machine learning project.
 One thing for sure, as of today, "it’s more efficient to teach a engineers machine learning than to teach machine learning practitioners how to be good engineers."
-And, with the right project and the rock solid computer scientist you can kickstart a machine learning in a small team.
+And, with the right project and the rock solid computer scientist you can kick-start a machine learning in a small team.
 * [IBM Machine Learning Maturity Model](https://arxiv.org/pdf/1811.04871.pdf) - Presents a set of best practices to implement when a company wants to deploy machine learning at scale and in a friendly fashion with enterprise landscape.
 Many of them might be complicated to achieve, anyhow, it will highlight any shortcomings in your projects or potential area of focus.
 * Services that might help you:
   * [comet](https://comet.ml)